Fixin's for People Who Like Food

 Whisk together the Egg Wash and brush it on the top of each Roll.

-Optionally, sprinkle a pinch of Sesame Seeds or Shredded Coconut on the top of each Roll.
+Optionally, you can also sprinkle a pinch of Sesame Seeds or a pinch of Shredded Coconut on the top of each Roll.

 Bake

-Bake for 26 minutes, until the tops are golden brown.
+Bake for 27 minutes, or until the tops are golden brown.

 Immediately cover with a clean tea towel and cool for about 10 minutes.
 This will trap moisture as the Rolls cool, resulting in a softer crust.